flutter/website/intellij-ide.md

 permalink: /intellij-ide/
 ---

-The Flutter plugin for [IntelliJ IDEA](https://www.jetbrains.com/idea/) provide a fully integrated development experience in the IntelliJ IDE.
+The Flutter plugin for [IntelliJ IDEA](https://www.jetbrains.com/idea/) provides a fully integrated development experience in the IntelliJ IDE.

 * TOC Placeholder